 For the Chocolate Marshmallows:

 - Spray a 9 x 5 loaf pan with cooking spray.
 Mix 1/8 cup of the icing sugar and cornstarch with 2 tbsp of cocoa.
 Use this mixture to coat the pan, and reserve the rest for later.
 Mix the other 3 tbsp of cocoa with 3 tbsp of water to form a liquid, and use the mixer to combine it with the remaining 1/4 of the marshmallow mixture.
 When it's combined, pour into the prepared pan, and smooth.
 Coat with the remaining icing sugar, cornstarch and cocoa mixture.

 - Allow the marshmallows to sit uncovered for at least 4 hours and up to overnight.

 - Turn the marshmallows out onto a cutting board and cut into 1-inch squares using a pizza wheel dusted with the confectioners' sugar mixture.
 Once cut, lightly dust all sides of each marshmallow with the remaining mixture, using additional if necessary.
 Store in an airtight container for up to 3 weeks.

 I packaged some up in some sweet mason jars for gift giving -perfect way to really impress your peeps this Christmas.
-And, just to guild the lily…dipped some in chocolate.
+And, just to guild the lily…dipped some in melted chocolate.

 I just stacked up all three kinds on a lollipop stick and dipped them in melted chocolate.

-I sent them in to school with my kids for a teacher treat.
+These were perfect to send to school with my kids for a teacher treat.
 Let’s just say they were well received.
 A+ for mommy. 😉